 So if you want to LOSE 15 lbs in 4 weeks, there’s no way you can afford putting on 1.8 lbs every 5 days.
 That amounts to GAINING about 10 lbs every 4 weeks.

-If you’re the sort of person who sleeps about 5 hours per night, getting more sleep each night (about 8 hours) is a definite shortcut for you to lose 15 lbs in a month without doing any exercise.
+If you’re the sort of person who sleeps about 5 hours per night, getting 3 hours extra sleep each night is a definite shortcut for you to lose 15 lbs in a month without doing any exercise.

-Not only will you lose weight, but you’ll feel as great as I did getting a good night sleep every night!
+Not only will you lose weight, but you’ll feel just as great as I did getting a good night sleep every night!
+And as a great 13th-century Catholic philosopher once said,

 Optional: Go Meatless